Have the freshest free hiking tips sent to you each month!

 If I don't know the answer myself, I'm pretty sure I know how to go about locating an answer.

-I'll be posting the questions I've received, along with my answers, in the hiking question archives here.
+I'll be posting some of the questions I've received, along with my answers, anonymously in the hiking question archives here.

 No tidbit about hiking is too trivial or unimportant to ask about.
 If you're wondering, chances are other hikers are wondering, too.